 One of the biggest challenges in digital transformation for most enterprises is migration of their services from on-premise to the cloud.
 Since those migrations often include a hybrid model for high performance, availability and security, the proper management of user access to services located in hybrid environments is crucial for the best possible end-user experience.

 Many organizations which already deliver services from the cloud, by doing business globally have a need to deliver those services near the users for a better service performance, usually by using multiple cloud data centers located worldwide or even multi-cloud infrastructure for better availability and cost reduction.
 In addition to reducing latency and cost, a multi-cloud environment also prevents ‘vendor lock-in’ performance problems, limited options and offers great flexibility regarding the choice of optimal cloud providers.
+According to Forbes, back in 2020, most companies (70 percent) said they were still tied to one cloud service provider, reports have found that 84% of mid-to-large companies will have adopted a multi-cloud strategy, by 2023, positioning it as one of the year’s defining trends in cloud computing.

 One of the issues that arise in a hybrid or multi-cloud environment is managing all the different distributed services across different cloud providers.